-The School of Education is accredited by The Council for the Accreditation of Educator Preparation (CAEP; formerly NCATE).
+The College of Education is accredited by The Council for the Accreditation of Educator Preparation (CAEP; formerly NCATE).
 CAEP is a national accrediting body for schools, colleges, and departments of education authorized by the U.S. Department of Education.
 The College of Education has established a goal to achieve a pass rate at or above the state average best attempt for NCDPI initial Licensure Exams.
 According to 2020-2022 data, Gardner-Webb University has a 100% pass rate for initially-licensed completers for the 2012-2013 academic year.

 The department of Physician Assistant Studies is accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
 In order to practice clinically, graduates must pass the Physician Assistant National Certifying Examination (PANCE).
 Our PANCE pass rate for 2017-2022 is 96%, compared to the national average of 93%.
 Our ARC-PA-approved goal of achieving or exceeding the NCCPA national PANCE pass rate continues to be met.